Mintbase/Grants-Program/applications/parami-protocol.md

 Other projects, like Rebelai, adChain, are using blockchain to solve the problem of deception in traditional advertising, which neglects the value of user data and privacy.

-Parami combines DID with tokenized advertising, providing an Ad 3.0 paradigm to Web 3.0, decentralized privacy and data security, benefiting all participants.
+Parami combines DID with tokenized advertising, providing an Ad 3.0 paradigm to Mintbase, decentralized privacy and data security, benefiting all participants.

 ## Team :busts_in_silhouette: